MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/algorithms.md

 $$
 \operatorname{Add}(b)\ket{a}=\ket{a + b}.
 $$

+Here is some code that shows the usage of the add operation.

+[!notebook-python[] (~/quantum/Quantum/Samples/arithmetic/AdderExample.ipynb?name=add-operation)]

 This basic adder circuit is more of an incrementer than an adder.
 It can be converted into an adder that has two quantum inputs via
 $$